About This Site

 Belsebuub’s Work on Dreams

-Belsebuub has for many years been at the forefront of teaching others how to remember and gain spiritual knowledge from dreams.
-He wrote several books and numerous articles on the subject, and has made over 70 media appearances and interviews, many of which focus on helping others explore the spiritual potential and implications of learning from dreams.
+From 1990 to 2010 Belsebuub taught others how to remember and gain spiritual knowledge from dreams.
+He wrote several books and numerous articles on the subject, and has made over 70 media appearances, many of which focused on helping others explore the spiritual potential and implications of learning from dreams.
+He withdrew from public life in 2010.

 In his book, The Astral Codex, Belsebuub shares that: